Story by: Hayley Kappes on June 18, 2020

 As soon as a child questions or seems to be thinking about an issue, it’s time to talk.
 According to Dr. Hopkins, parents should find a quiet moment to speak with their child and have answers prepared.

-With elementary-age children, Dr. Hopkins tells parents to broach topics broadly rather than reference specific issues.
+When talking to elementary-age kids, Dr. Hopkins tells parents to broach topics broadly rather than reference specific issues.
 For example, when a school shooting occurs, a parent could say, “I wonder if kids in your class were talking about what happened at another school.”

 If the child answers no, the parent can say, “I’m just curious what you talk about with your friends.”
 If the child did learn about the shooting, the parent can ask what the child heard and how they feel about it, then discuss the issue in an age-appropriate way.

-If talking about concerns isn’t helping your child feel better, it’s time to meet with your child’s pediatrician.
+Talking to kids about their concerns may not be enough.
+If your child isn’t feeling better, it’s time to meet with your child’s pediatrician.

-When having conversations with children on difficult topics, Dr. Hopkins recommends that parents:
+When talking to kids on difficult topics, Dr. Hopkins recommends that parents: